Ioversol Side Effects

 Regardless of the contrast medium employed, the overall incidence of serious adverse reaction is higher with coronary arteriography than with other procedures.
-Cardiac decompensation, serious arrhythmias, myocardial ischemia, or myocardial infarction may occur during coronary arteriography and left ventriculography.
+Cardiac decompensation, serious arrhythmias, myocardial ischemia, or myocardial infarction may occur during coronary arteriography and left ventriculography.[Ref]

 Cardiovascular side effects including angina pectoris, hypotension, blood pressure fluctuation, arterial spasm, bradycardia, conduction defect, false aneurysm, hypertension, transient arrhythmia, and vascular trauma have been reported in patients receiving ioversol.
-Serious, life-threatening, and fatal reactions, angioneurotic edema, peripheral edema, vasodilation, thrombosis, and rarely thrombophlebitis, disseminated intravascular coagulation, and shock have been associated with the administration of iodine-containing contrast media.
+Serious, life-threatening, and fatal reactions, angioneurotic edema, peripheral edema, vasodilation, thrombosis, and rarely thrombophlebitis, disseminated intravascular coagulation, and shock have been associated with the administration of iodine-containing contrast media.[Ref]

 Respiratory side effects including laryngeal edema, pulmonary edema, sneezing, congestion, coughing, shortness of breath, and hypoxia have been reported.
-Choking, dyspnea, wheezing (which may be an initial manifestation of more severe and infrequent reactions including asthmatic attack), laryngospasm, bronchospasm, apnea, and cyanosis have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.
+Choking, dyspnea, wheezing (which may be an initial manifestation of more severe and infrequent reactions including asthmatic attack), laryngospasm, bronchospasm, apnea, and cyanosis have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.[Ref]

-Gastrointestinal side effects including nausea, vomiting, and dry mouth have been reported.
+Gastrointestinal side effects including nausea, vomiting, and dry mouth have been reported.[Ref]

 Nervous system side effects including headache, cerebral infarct, vertigo, lightheadedness, visual hallucination, vasovagal reaction disorientation, paresthesia, dysphasia, muscle spasm, and syncope have been reported with the use of ioversol.
-Convulsions, aphasia, paralysis, coma, and death have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.
+Convulsions, aphasia, paralysis, coma, and death have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.[Ref]

 Ocular side effects including blurred vision have been reported with the use of ioversol.
 Visual field losses which are usually transient but may be permanent have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.

 Dermatologic side effects including periorbital edema, urticaria, pruritus, facial edema, flush, and erythema have been reported.
-Maculopapular rash, erythema, conjunctival symptoms, ecchymosis, and tissue necrosis have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.
+Maculopapular rash, erythema, conjunctival symptoms, ecchymosis, and tissue necrosis have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.[Ref]

-Local side effects including extravasation have been reported.
+Local side effects including extravasation have been reported.[Ref]

-Hematologic side effects including hematoma have been reported.
+Hematologic side effects including hematoma have been reported.[Ref]

 General side effects including shaking chills, general pain, and fever have been reported with the use of ioversol.
-Hyperthermia has been reported with the use of other contrast agents and is possible with any water soluble, iodinated contrast agent.
+Hyperthermia has been reported with the use of other contrast agents and is possible with any water soluble, iodinated contrast agent.[Ref]

-Other side effects including bad taste have been reported.
+Other side effects including bad taste have been reported.[Ref]

 Renal side effects including renal colic, urinary retention, and polyuria have been reported with the use of ioversol.
-Temporary anuria and other nephropathies have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.
+Temporary anuria and other nephropathies have been reported with the use of other contrast agents and are possible with any water soluble, iodinated contrast agent.[Ref]

-More ioversol resources
+More about ioversol

 Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug or drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.